Morrison Springs Park

 Morrison Springs is one of the most popular diving spots in northwest Florida and is well-known throughout the southeast.
 The large, sandy-bottomed spring is surrounded by a 161-acre park that is managed by Walton County.

 Morrison Spring discharges an average of 48 million gallons of crystal-clear water each day to create a 250-foot-diameter spring pool and a spring run that flows into the Choctawhatchee River.
 There are 3 cavities reported at the bottom of the spring pool, 1 of which is 300 feet deep.
 The spring is popular not only for scuba diving but also for swimming and snorkeling.
-The natural floodplain setting is also popular for birding, photography, and nature walks.

 The deep, clear water of Morrison Springs makes it a very popular spot for scuba diving and swimming.
 It is part of a county park set in the floodplain of the Choctawhatchee River.